Dr Wenny Teo (张温惠)

 The Courtauld Institute of Art

-Wenny is particularly interested in hearing from students thinking of pursuing doctoral research with a focus on Asian visual culture and/or cross-cultural politics.
+She is particularly interested in hearing from students thinking of pursuing doctoral research focused on East Asian modern and contemporary artistic practice.

 MA Special Option